Git Tags web view, build definition import/export, and improved user management – June 22

 You can easily differentiate between a lightweight and an annotated tag here, as annotated tags show the tagger and the creation date alongside the associated commit, while lightweight tags only show the commit information.

 There can be times when you want to delete a tag from your remote repo.
-It could be due to a typo in the tag name, or you you might have tagged the wrong commit.
+It could be due to a typo in the tag name, or you might have tagged the wrong commit.
 You can easily delete tags from the VSTS UI by clicking the context menu of a tag on the Tags page and selecting Delete tag.

 Note: Deleting tags on remote repos should be exercised with caution.